xbeat/Machine-Learning/README.md

 NLTK vs. spaCy: Which NLP Tool Should You Use?

 Natural Language Processing (NLP) is a crucial field in artificial intelligence, and two popular Python libraries for NLP are NLTK and spaCy.
 This presentation will compare these tools, highlighting their strengths and use cases to help you choose the right one for your project.

+## Diffusion Models for Imaging and Vision in Python

+Introduction to Diffusion Models

+Diffusion models are a class of generative models that have gained significant attention in the field of computer vision and image processing.
+These models work by gradually adding noise to data and then learning to reverse this process, allowing them to generate high-quality images from noise.
+This approach has shown remarkable results in various tasks, including image generation, inpainting, and super-resolution.

 ## Enhancing RAG with Knowledge Graph in Python